 Sure, if you’ve seen the opening of Married With Children, you’ve seen this fountain.
 It’s an iconic landmark of Chicago.
 Unfortunately, it’s not as impressive if the water is turned off when you visit.

 It took us the better part of a day to get to the Tulum ruins from our cruise ship in Cozumel.

-Maybe it was because after a boat ride and the bus ride, we had less than an hour to explore.
+Maybe our poor experience was because after the boat and the bus ride, we had less than an hour to explore.
 Our tour guide said we could stay with him and get some of the history OR we could look around on our own.
 There looked to be beautiful beaches and plenty to explore but we didn’t see any of it.
 Before we knew it, we were back on the bus to take us back to the boat to get to the cruise ship.
 So much for our day in Mexico.

 Japanese Tea Ceremony

 On our first trip to Japan (together, in 2005.
 Sharon will always remind me that she went to Japan about a decade before then), we took a bus tour of Tokyo.
 Part of the day was taking part in an “authentic tea ceremony.”